 - Add family, friends, acquaintances, strangers, and people who have harmed you.
 Repeat the phrases, sending loving-kindness to them.
 If grief, anger, or sadness is felt, it only means you are softening enough to eventually see what is hiding inside yourself.
 Don’t judge yourself because of these feelings.

 - Send good wishes universally: Do the same procedure and say, "May all beings everywhere be happy.
 May all beings everywhere be well.
 May all beings everywhere be safe.
 May all beings everywhere be peaceful and at ease.”

-- Metta meditation does much more than bring momentary good feelings.
+- Loving-kindness meditation does much more than bring momentary good feelings.
 If you do it for nine weeks, studies show an increase in experiencing positive emotions.
-It also puts you in a path of growth, and provides a better way to approach life.
+It also puts you on a path of growth and provides a better way to approach life.

 - A long, hot bath exercises your blood system, and energizes and strengthens your heart with the water’s heat, and releases your oxytocin.
 You feel relaxed and soothed, physically and mentally.
 As for romance, bathing together is good.

 - Say “I love you”.
 The reason why oxytocin is called “the love molecule” may be because when you say “I love you”, you both get oxytocin released.
 My husband and I like to say “I love you” many times within a day.
 We’ve been married some 30 years and haven’t gotten tired of it yet.

 About the author

 Mona Sabalones Gonzalez has completed certificate course on The Science of Happiness from Yale, UC Berkeley, USA, and The Indian School of Business.
 She is a public speaker who has, for one year written lesson plans for life coaches.
 She is a veteran writer who has written many articles about personal development and the Science of Happiness, that have been published in Enrich Magazine.